How To Keep Fermented Hot Sauce From Separating

 Fermented hot sauce is a living food that is rich in beneficial bacteria.
 That makes it last a long time when stored correctly.
 Learning correct storage procedures will ensure you can make large batches at a time, and they won’t go to waste.

-A glass mason jar with an airtight lid, set in a cool, dry place is your best bet.
-While uncooked hot sauce may only last a few weeks, fermented hot sauces that are correctly stored can stay good up to a year or more.
+Your best bet is a glass mason jar with an airtight lid set in a cool, dry place.
+While uncooked hot sauce may only last a few weeks, fermented hot sauces that are correctly stored can stay good for up to a year or more.

-No way will you make it last that long, though, because it’s so delicious!
-Refrigeration of a fermented sauce isn’t 100% necessary, but it will make your shelf life a lot longer.
+No way you will make it last that long, though, because it’s so delicious!
+Refrigeration of a fermented sauce isn’t 100% necessary, but it will make your shelf life much longer.